For successful completion of this clerkship the student must complete all grading requirements:

 Procedure Log: 5%

 The faculty developed a list of obstetrical and gynecologic procedures that all students must meet during the 8 week clerkship rotation based on the APGO Educational Objectives 9th Edition.
-The goal is for the student to gain as much clinical experience as possible and track this experience via the procedure log.
-All students are required to submit their log prior to the administration of the NBME OB/GYN shelf examination to receive credit.
+The goal is for the student to gain as much clinical experience as possible and track this experience via procedure log.
+All students are required to submit their procedures/diagnoses entries in e-value by the end of the rotation.

 Inappropriate professional behavior at any time on this rotation will prompt written corrective action that may result in loss of professionalism points and /or removal from the service and failure of this rotation.